What is reserve planning and why is it important to the sustainability of a homeowner association (HOA)?

 It is true that many HOAs maintain reserves for other purposes, including covering operating expenses that exceed the budget projections; payment of insurance deductibles and in some instances reserves for capital improvements vs. repair and replacement of existing assets.

-In spite of the AICPA’s position on the subject we will continue to use the term replacement reserves to refer to those funds that are set aside to pay for maintenance, repair and replacement of commonly owned assets since it is a widely used terminology throughout the industry.
+In spite of the AICPA’s position on the subject the industry continues to use the term reserves, or replacement reserves, to refer to those funds that are set aside to pay for maintenance, repair and replacement of commonly owned assets.

 Purpose of Reserve Planning